ezechiaskumbu77/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Alx, redirections abd filters
-6. The script that displays the third line of the file iacta
+7. The script that creates a file name, containing a specific text